2.3 The Public Domain

 1. The copyright expires.

 While copyright terms are longer than ever before, they are not infinite.
-In most countries, the term of an individual’s copyright expires 50 years after her death.
+In most countries, the term of an individual’s copyright expires 50 years after the individual’s death.
 In some countries, the term is longer and can be up to 100 years after the author dies.
 Review the map in section 2.2, for an overview of copyright terms around the world.

 2. The work was never entitled to copyright protection.